Hit Finding by ChemDiv

 ChemDiv has assembled a robust high throughput screening platform encompassing automated liquid handling and multimode signal detection equipment for assays to be ran in up to 1536-well plate formats.
 Multimode reading capability provides access to screening assays with multiplicity of targets, such as receptors, enzymes, signaling pathways etc. that play a major role in different therapeutics areas (oncology, immunology, CNS, metabolic diseases).

-ChemDiv offers logistics and compound handling support to High Throughput Screening (HTS) performed at our facilities, which substantially reduces time and eliminates costs associated with compounds shipments and plate preparations.
-Decades of stellar experience of being a worldwide manufacturer and supplier of chemical libraries to drug discovery institutions, uniquely positions ChemDiv, with its logistics infrastructure, to be able to backtrack every hit to its specific QC data for the original compound on the plate.
+ChemDiv offers logistics and compound handling support to High Throughput Screening (HTS) performed at our facilities, which substantially reduces time and eliminates costs associated with screening compounds shipments and plate preparations.
+Decades of stellar experience of being a worldwide manufacturer and supplier of compound libraries to drug discovery institutions, uniquely positions ChemDiv, with its logistics infrastructure, to be able to backtrack every hit to its specific QC data for the original screening compound on the plate.
 Our proprietary focused discovery sub-libraries assembled from the ChemDiv’s ever-growing collection of 1.5 million small molecules, being synthesized based on novel templates ideas, provide tremendous benefits for high throughput hit hunting in terms of both potential hit novelty and follow up synthetic hit expansion.
 Unique design of these sublibraries provides a very robust way for early chemoinformatics-based identification and confirmation of hit compounds with immediate mini-SAR cluster analyses offering seed scaffolds, or starting points, for hit expansion, hit-to-lead exploration, and medicinal chemistry lead optimization.

 We have assembled a robust screening infrastructure to be able to work with targets of major therapeutics areas.
 Our technical park of Discovery Division includes: